mockk/mockk/README.md

 ### Relaxed mock

-You can create `relaxed mock` in case you want mock just return zero values and child mocks by default without stubbing.
+You can create `relaxed mock` in case you want mock return some simple values by default without stubbing.
+Still regular stubbing is possible, but library will not complain on not stubbed methods.

 Note: this do not work with generic return type.
 In this case class cast exception is thrown.
 You need to specify stubbing manually for case of generic return type.